 You can take legal actions against the BAMF's decision.
 Then, a court decides whether you are entitled to asylum, refugee status, subsidiary protection or a residence permit due to a ban on deportation.
 A counselling centre or lawyer can tell you if taking legal action makes sense in your case and what steps it entails.
-You can search for a lawyer or counselling centre, for instance, on www.rechtsberaterkonferenz.de.
+You can find a counseling center at ProAsyl, for example.
+You can find specialized lawyers at www.rechtsberaterkonferenz.de.
 The cost of the lawsuit may be borne by the state.
 You can find out more about this in our section "Legal aid".

 Refugees who receive a "simple" rejection ("enifachen Ablehung") have 2 weeks to file a lawsuit.
 The deadline runs from the time you receive BAMF's rejection notice in your mailbox.
 The delivery date of this letter counts as the start of your deadline, so remember to keep the envelope safe to be able to prove the date of receipt later.
 If your application is rejected as "inadmissible" ("unzulässig") or "obviously unfounded" („offensichtlich unbegründet“), you have one week to submit the lawsuit to the competent administrative court and file an "urgent appeal" ("Eilantrag").
 If the court accepts the urgent appeal, you can stay in Germany during the legal proceedings.
 Otherwise, you may be deported, even though your complaint is still in process.